imagekit-developer/imagekit-java/README.md

 **8. Remove AI tags**

-Accepts the file IDs and AI tags to remove AI tags as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/remove-aitags-bulk)
+Accepts an object of class `AITagsRequest` specifying the parameters to be used to list and search files.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/remove-aitags-bulk) can be passed via their setter functions to get the results.

 ```java
 List<String> fileIds = new ArrayList<>();